-Migrating OpenShift Applications Using Cluster Application Migration Tool and F5 CloudServices GSLB
+Migrating OpenShift Applications Using Migration Toolkit for Containers and F5 CloudServices GSLB

 May 27, 2020 | by

-The Red Hat cluster application migration tool (CAM) migrates stateful and stateless applications from a source cluster to a destination cluster.
+The Red Hat Migration Toolkit for Containers migrates stateful and stateless applications from a source cluster to a destination cluster.
 This tool was originally built to help the migration from OpenShift Container Platform (OCP) 3 to 4, but can also be used between OCP4 clusters.
-CAM is available as an operator, and provides a rich user experience to simplify the migration process of your applications.
+The Migration Toolkit for Containers is available as an operator, and provides a rich user experience to simplify the migration process of your applications.
 This tool works at the namespace level, and will migrate all your Kubernetes objects as well as your persistent volumes (PVs).
 That said, after the migration is completed, you typically have to update your DNS record to send application traffic to your new cluster.
 When migrating applications at scale, this can become tricky as many DNS records might have to be updated, and your application has to be tested to assure it is running correctly after the migration is completed.

 This is where the F5 CloudServices GSLB solution can significantly reduce the complexity of your migration.
 With GSLB, your overall migration process is fully automated, including any DNS update or application health check.
 The solution also provides an easy way to rollback your application in case of failure, or even slowly send traffic to your new cluster if your application is able to run in an active-active configuration.